ResponsiveImagesCG/x-picture/README.md

 x-picture

-A Polymer implementation of the proposed &lt;picture&gt; element utilizing Florian's compromise.
+A Polymer implementation of the proposed &lt;picture&gt; element.